PRECIOUS-Gold firms, on track for narrowly positive November

 PALLADIUM RISING

-for a fifth week of gains and a monthly rise of more than 14
+course for a fifth week of gains and a monthly rise of more than

 Concerns about supply and technical buying helped send